pandr/unity-mat-inst-ish/README.md

 # unity-mat-inst-ish
-A sketch of a poor mans material instancing system.
+A very simple "poor mans material instancing system" built on top of MaterialProperBlocks.